 In some situations, a minor may be granted an “implied partial emancipation” by the court.
 This means that the minor will be emancipated in with regards to certain purposes, but not for others.
 For example, the court could hold that the parents be responsible for the minor's medical bills for an ongoing medical issue, but hold that he be emancipated in all other aspects of his life.

 Whether you would like to become legally emancipated or just have questions about the process, it's often helpful to discuss these issues with a family law attorney.
-A lawyer can help you determine whether you're eligible and provide sound advice on the process, and guide you on how the rights, privileges and responsibilities of emancipation would apply to you.
+A lawyer can help you determine whether you're eligible, provide sound advice on the process, and guide you on how the rights, privileges and responsibilities of emancipation would apply to you.
 Consider speaking with a family law attorney in your area to learn more.